demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ## Prerequisites

-Before you can create an instance of the Microsoft Teams integration in Demisto, you need to complete the following procedures.
+Before you can create an instance of the Microsoft Teams integration in Cortex XSOAR, you need to complete the following procedures.

 1. [Create the Demisto Bot in Microsoft Teams](#create-the-demisto-bot-in-microsoft-teams)
 2. [Grant the Demisto Bot Permissions in Microsoft Graph](#grant-the-demisto-bot-permissions-in-microsoft-graph)
 3. [Configure Microsoft Teams on Demisto](#configure-microsoft-teams-on-demisto)
 4. [Add the Demisto Bot to a Team](#add-the-demisto-bot-to-a-team)

-### Create the Demisto Bot in Microsoft Teams
+### Create the Cortex XSOAR Bot in Microsoft Teams

 1. Download the ZIP file located at the bottom of this article.
 2. In Microsoft Teams, access the Store.